Madzivhandila/Agile-Scrum/README.md

 # The Structure of My Repository

-    Repository is set up to back various projects, each with their possess repository.
-The projects are organized into turning points, and the going with repositories are utilized to oversee each project's code, documentation, and assets.
+   For each project, I will create a separate repository.
+Each repository will contain all the necessary code, documentation, and resources specific to that project.
+This approach will helps me keep our work organized and focused.
+    My This Semester Projects Are:

     1. Project 1: CMPG 323 Overview(Agile & Scrum)
     2. Project 2: (API Development)